awsdocs/aws-lambda-developer-guide/doc_source/with-android-example.md

    --payload file://file-path/input.txt outputfile.txt
    ```

-## Create an Amazon Cognito Identity Pool<a name="with-on-demand-custom-android-create-cognito-pool"></a>
+## Create an Amazon Cognito identity pool<a name="with-on-demand-custom-android-create-cognito-pool"></a>

 In this section, you create an Amazon Cognito identity pool\.
 The identity pool has two IAM roles\.
 You update the IAM role for unauthenticated users and grant permissions to execute the `AndroidBackendLambdaFunction` Lambda function\.

-For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
+For more information about IAM roles, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
 For more information about Amazon Cognito services, see the [Amazon Cognito](https://aws.amazon.com/cognito/) product detail page\.

 **To create an identity pool**